vismining/evowave/README.md

 Evowave
 =======

-An open-source information visualization tool to portrays evolutionary data.
+An open-source information visualization tool to portray evolutionary data.

 In the website, http://vismining.github.io/evowave, you can see more information about this tool, include examples of its usage in the context of software evolution visualization.